Why Does My Lower Back Hurt When I Wake Up?

-• If your lower back pain continues, talk to your doctor or invest in a new mattress suited to your needs.
+- Next Steps: If your lower back pain continues, talk to your doctor or invest in a new mattress better suited to your needs.

 Lower back pain is the most common type of musculoskeletal pain experienced by adults, with 84% of people experiencing it at least some point in their lives, and 23% experiencing it on a chronic basis.

 Some mild back pain in the morning is not unusual.
 In many cases, you can chalk it up to the normal stiffness you feel after staying in one position for several hours.
-But, if you are still feeling pain after you have gotten out of bed and started to move around, there may be something specific causing your back pain.
-It could be an underlying medical condition, an inadequate mattress, or even your sleep position.
+But, if you’re still feeling pain after you’ve gotten out of bed and started to move around, there may be something specific causing your back pain.
+It could be an underlying medical condition, an inadequate mattress, or even your sleeping position.

 There are a number of potential causes for lower back pain in the morning.
 Here are some of the most common.

-If you feel lower back pain every morning after sleeping, your sleep position could be at fault.
+If you feel lower back pain every morning after sleeping, your sleeping position could be at fault.
 Sleeping in an unsupportive position can increase pressure on your spine and lead to back pain.

-When you sleep on your stomach, you are more likely to twist your neck out of alignment with the rest of your spine.
+When you sleep on your stomach, you’re more likely to twist your neck out of alignment with the rest of your spine.
 Depending on the firmness of your mattress, your lower abdomen may also sink more deeply than the rest of your spine, uncomfortably stretching your back out of alignment.
-Either way, this sleep position could put you at a higher risk of lower back pain upon waking up.
-To prevent this misalignment, it may help to try sleeping on your stomach without a head pillow, and by placing a thin pillow beneath your lower abdomen.
+To prevent this, try sleeping on your stomach without a head pillow and by placing a thin pillow beneath your lower abdomen.

-Back sleeping makes it easier to keep your spine straight, but can still lead to back pain if you do not support your spine’s natural curvature.
-One study found this sleep position actually doubles your risk of lower back pain.
-To lower your risk and prevent discomfort, consider placing a pillow beneath your knees.
+Back sleeping makes it easier to keep your spine straight but can still lead to back pain if you don’t support your spine’s natural curves.
+To help prevent discomfort, place a pillow beneath your knees.

-Your sleep position can only do so much to relieve lower back pain in the morning if you are sleeping on an old, unsupportive mattress.
+Your sleeping position can only do so much to relieve lower back pain in the morning if you’re sleeping on an old, unsupportive mattress.
 If you have had your mattress for more than five years, it may be time to consider replacing it.

 In one study, participants replaced their old mattresses , which averaged 9.5 years old, with new ones.
 Over the following month, their sleep quality measurably improved each week, as did their back pain.